 For example, independent employees who enjoy working alone might feel alienated in a company that stresses teamwork.
 The lack of individualized spaces may affect the employee’s happiness and efficiency in the workplace.

 Also, there’s a huge difference between casual and traditional workplaces.
 While a more casual company might offer employees the flexibility to take on new roles and work on new projects without going through a formal selection process, companies that follow a more traditional approach will have clearly defined roles and promotions as regulated by strict processes.

 It’s also worth noting that company culture is one of the most important considerations to make when searching for a job.
-Employers are equally particular about the staff they hire because it’s important to ensure that they onboard people that fit in with the company’s values.
+Employers are equally particular about the staff they

 In fact, a symbiosis between employee and company culture typically leads to a fruitful and productive long-term relationship that benefits both parties.
 Employees are happier to work at the company and they tend to flourish while the company benefits through less new hires and healthier returns.